Australia's battery storage boom: record growth in 2025

 Average capacity of new installations, up from 9.4 kWh in 2024

-What's Driving the Boom?
+What's driving the boom?

-Several factors are converging to create perfect conditions for battery adoption:
+Several factors are driving battery adoption:

 Electricity prices continue to climb across Australia, with Western Australian households seeing tariff increases from July 1, 2025.
 Synergy's Home Plan tariff rose to 32.37 cents per kWh, while the $400 electricity credit was removed.
 These price pressures make battery storage increasingly attractive for managing energy costs.

-Government Incentives
+Government incentives

 The Commonwealth's Cheaper Home Batteries Program launched on June 30, 2025, providing up to 30% discount on battery systems.
-In Western Australia, the state's Residential Battery Scheme offers rebates of $$130/kWh up to $$1,300 for Synergy customers for eligible batteries up to 10kWh who join the Battery Rewards VPP program.
+In Western Australia, the state's Residential Battery Scheme offers rebates of $130/kWh up to $1,300 for Synergy customers for eligible batteries up to 10kWh who join the Battery Rewards VPP program.
 Eligible households can also access interest-free loans up to $10,000 for SSL-approved products.
 Combined with federal STCs, Perth homeowners can reduce upfront costs by $4,500-$6,000.

 VPP programs like Synergy's Battery Rewards are creating new revenue streams for battery owners.
 With payments of $0.70 per kWh exported during VPP events (typically 15-25 times per year), households with 10-13kWh batteries can earn ~$100-180 annually while supporting grid stability.
 The WA battery rebate now requires VPP participation, further accelerating adoption.

-Energy Independence
+Energy independence

 Beyond financial considerations, Australian households increasingly value energy security and independence.
 Batteries provide backup power during outages and reduce reliance on the grid, appealing to homeowners seeking greater control over their energy supply.

-Market Evolution
+Market evolution

 Average battery capacity has also increased to 10.8 kWh in July 2025, up from 9.4 kWh in 2024.
 This trend toward larger systems reflects both falling per-kWh costs and growing household energy needs, particularly as electric vehicle adoption increases.

-Perth's Position in the Boom
+Perth's position in the boom

 Western Australia is well-positioned to benefit from this national trend.
 The state's combination of federal and state rebates, mandatory VPP participation, and high electricity costs creates strong incentives for battery adoption.
 Perth's abundant sunshine and high air conditioning usage also make batteries particularly effective for managing peak demand charges.

-Ready to Join the Battery Boom?
+Ready to join the battery boom?

 Calculate your potential savings and find the right battery system for your Perth home.